Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joc Pederson and the San Francisco Giants meet Ketel Marte and the Arizona Diamondbacks on Friday at 10:15 PM ET, in the first of a three-game series at Oracle Park.
+The San Francisco Giants and LaMonte Wade Jr will square off against Christian Walker and the Arizona Diamondbacks at Oracle Park on Saturday, with the first pitch at 4:05 PM ET.

-The Giants have been listed as -165 moneyline favorites for this matchup against the Diamondbacks (+140).
-An 8-run total is set for this game.
+The Diamondbacks have been listed as +145 moneyline underdogs for this matchup against the Giants (-175).
+The over/under is 7.5 runs for this contest (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.